delliott0000/PyDoorBuilder/API/HTTP/Common.md

 }
 ```

-# Endpoints
+# Groups and Rules
+Endpoints are arranged into groups based on their functionality.
+These groups collectively make up the API.

+Rules describe how endpoints behave.
+These are divided into API-level, group-level and endpoint-level rules.

+Aside from the noted exceptions, API-level rules apply to all endpoints in the API.
+Group-level rules apply to all endpoints in the given group.
+Endpoint-level rules only apply to the given endpoint.

+API-level rules take precedence over group-level rules, which take precedence over endpoint-level rules.

-Unless stated otherwise, every endpoint exposed by the API follows the below rules.
-They are listed in descending order of precedence.
-Furthermore, these rules all take precedence over any endpoint-specific behaviour.
+API-level rules are listed below in descending order of precedence.

-## Response Structure
+## Request and Response Structures
+Most endpoints expect the caller to supply a JSON object with specific fields.
+Other endpoints don't expect a JSON object at all.
+Unexpected JSON objects/fields will be ignored and will not cause an error to be returned.

 The API will return a JSON object with every response.

 For unsuccessful requests, this object will contain a `"message": ...` field describing what went wrong.